 In identifying the most distinguished book of the year, each judge shall consider the following criteria for excellence:

-- Quality of the text and illustrations (if present).
+- Quality of the text or storyline (in the case of a wordless book) and illustrations (if present).

 - Interpretation of the theme or concept.

 - Presentation of information including accuracy, clarity and organization.

 - Books should have distinguished qualities in all of the elements pertinent to it, such as interpretation of theme and concept.

 - Book must be self-contained and not dependent on other media for its enjoyment.

 - Book should have been written for a child audience and should achieve excellence of presentation.